Best Sound,Best Value,Highest Quality VIOLINS,VIOLAS,CELLOS & BOWS- To Buy or To Rent

 *DO NOT applaud by tapping the bow against a music stand or other object.
 Many bows have been broken this way.

 To receive a 100% trade-in value, the second purchase must be of greater value than the items being traded in.
-The purchase price of the trade-in items, excluding sales tax, shipping, and accessories, will be fully applied towards the second purchase.
+The purchase price of the trade-in items, excluding sales tax, shipping, and accessories, will be fully applied toward the second purchase.
+Trade-ins are applied to full-price instrument purchases only, and cannot be combined with any other instrument discounts, sales, or promotions.

 Please remove any and all decals, stickers, tapes, and other markings from the instrument, case, and bow before trading them in.
-Also, please vacuum out your case to remove any rosin chips, cat hair, and other objects.
+Please vacuum out your case to remove any rosin chips, pet hair, dust, and other objects.

 So, you think you found a Stradivarius?
 Unfortunately, you probably didn't.
 Even if the instrument has a Stradivarius label and has been in your family for generations, it probably is not a Stradivarius!